Lincoln at Gettysburg

 Lincoln at Gettysburg: The Words That Remade America was written by Garry Wills, who was an adjunct professor of history at Northwestern University at the time that his book was published.
 The book, which became a best-seller during the 1990s, argued that Lincoln's 272-word address, which was delivered during the dedication of the new national cemetery at Gettysburg on November 19, 1863, was so powerful that it reshaped the United States by altering Americans' view of both the Declaration of Independence and the U.S. Constitution.

-Released by Simon & Schuster in 1992, Wills' book won the 1993 Pulitzer Prize for General Non-Fiction and the 1992 National Book Critics Circle Award for Criticism.
+Released by Simon & Schuster in 1992, Wills' book won the 1993 Pulitzer Prize for General Nonfiction and the 1992 National Book Critics Circle Award for Criticism.

 Background

 Wills' book used U.S. President Abraham Lincoln's notably short speech at Gettysburg as the basis for his examination of Lincoln's overall style of rhetoric while also making the case that Lincoln's address at Gettysburg had not been a hastily conceived speech "written on the back of an envelope" as has often been presented in historical accounts of the speech's writing, but that it was painstakingly crafted over a period of weeks.

 Wills compared Lincoln's speech to one delivered on the same day by Edward Everett, focusing on the influences of the Greek revival in the United States and 19th century transcendentalist thought.
 Wills also argued that Lincoln's speech drew on his interpretation of the U.S. Constitution, adding that Lincoln considered the Declaration of Independence the first founding document, and looked to its emphasis on equality (changing Locke's phrase "Life, Liberty, and Property" to "Life, Liberty, and the Pursuit of Happiness") in issuing the Emancipation Proclamation.
 According to Wills:

-"Lincoln’s speech at Gettysburg worked several revolutions, beginning with one in literary style.
-Everett’s talk was given at the last point in history when such a performance could be appreciated without reservation....
+"Lincoln's speech at Gettysburg worked several revolutions, beginning with one in literary style.
+Everett's talk was given at the last point in history when such a performance could be appreciated without reservation....